 Served as

 Name Age Director Since Positions with Company

-Matthew Fitzgerald 60 2017 Director
+Matthew Fitzgerald 61 2017 Director

-David McKenna 50 2012 Director
+David McKenna 51 2012 Director

-Robert Nipper 54 2012 Chief Executive Officer and Director
+Robert Nipper 55 2012 Chief Executive Officer and Director

-The principal occupations and business experience, for at least the past five years, of each Class II Director are as follows:
+The principal occupations and business experience, for at least the past five years, of each Class II Director currently serving and nominated for election as a Class II director at the Annual Meeting are as follows:

-9 MATTHEW FITZGERALD
+O MATTHEW FITZGERALD

 Mr. Fitzgerald has served as one of our directors since February 2017.
-Mr. Fitzgerald is now a private investor and volunteer instructor and counselor with SCORE (Service Corp of Retired Executives), an affiliate of the Small Business Administration.
+Mr. Fitzgerald has been a private investor since July 2013 and a volunteer instructor and counselor with SCORE (Service Corp of Retired Executives), an affiliate of the Small Business Administration.
 From 2009 until July 2013, Mr. Fitzgerald served as President of Total Choice Communications LLC, a wireless retailer in Houston, Texas.
 Mr. Fitzgerald retired from Grant Prideco, Inc. following its merger with National Oilwell Varco in 2008.
 He had served as Senior Vice President and Chief Financial Officer beginning in January 2004 and as Treasurer beginning in February 2007.
 Mr. Fitzgerald held the positions of Executive Vice President, Chief Financial Officer, and Treasurer of Veritas DGC from 2001 until January 2004.
 Mr. Fitzgerald also served as Vice President and Controller for BJ Services Company from 1989 to 2001.
-Mr. Fitzgerald currently serves on the board of directors, as chairman of the audit committee and the corporate governance and nominating committee of Independence Contract Drilling, Inc. He also currently serves on the board of directors and as chairman of the audit committee of Oasis Midstream Partners LP.
+Mr. Fitzgerald currently serves on the board of directors, as chairman of the audit committee and the nominating and corporate governance committee of Independence Contract Drilling, Inc. He also currently serves on the board of directors and as chairman of the audit committee of Oasis Midstream Partners LP.
 He previously served on the board of directors of Rosetta Resources, Inc. and Maverick Oil and Gas, Inc. Mr. Fitzgerald began his career as a certified public accountant with the accounting firm of Ernst & Whinney.
 He holds a Bachelor of Business Administration in Accounting and a Masters in Accountancy from the University of Florida.
 We believe that Mr. Fitzgerald's diverse management experience and experience serving as a director qualify him to serve as one of our directors.